Frequently Asked Questions

 If you have an alias warrant, you can hire us to post an attorney bond which will lift or recall the warrant, hire a traditional bail bondsman (which will require you to hire a separate attorney to handle the traffic ticket), post a cash bond (which will usually cost between $300 and $500) or pay the citation (which will result in a conviction).

-Depends on the court.
+It depends on the court.
 Most courts in North Texas will schedule us to come in on your ticket within 45 days of you hiring us.
-However, some courts, like the City of Fort Worth and Arlington, take a lot longer to schedule us - sometimes up to half a year or longer.
+However, some courts, like Fort Worth Municipal Court and Arlington Municipal Court, take a lot longer to schedule us, sometimes up to half a year or longer.
 While the longer it takes to get to your citation, the better it is for you, long waiting times pose their own problems.
 Most notably, you will have to make sure that we have good contact information for you until the ticket is completely disposed of.
+If you would like to take care of a ticket as fast as possible, please let us know.

-The Omni Hold will not be lifted until the court notifies the Department of Public Safety that you have resolved your case and paid a $30.00 Omni fee.
+The Omni Hold will not be lifted until the court notifies the Department of Public Safety that you have resolved your case and paid a $10.00 Omni fee ($30 for citations issued prior to 01/01/2020).
 Not all courts report delinquent tickets to the Omni Database.

 If you have an Omni Hold on your license and would like help in getting the hold removed, please feel free to contact one of our experienced traffic citation lawyers today.